fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_52.jpg)

-Figure 10.52: Violin plot output

-In the violin plot, the upper and lower bars define the minimum and maximum values, and the width of the plot indicates how many rows contain that particular value.
-The difference between the violin plot and the box plot is that the violin plot shows the overall distribution of the data.

-Now, you will have a look at an activity to see whether you are able to implement the concepts covered in this lab.

 Activity 24: Data Analysis to Find the Outliers in Pay versus the Salary Report in the UK Statistics Dataset